ArthurEOrtiz/cafe-con-canela/README.md

 * Header - Contains title of the site.
 * Inventory Control - Parent Component and Class for controling the inventory components.
 * Inventory List - All items presented as easy to read list.
-* Inventory Items - Individual items on the List.
-On Click, show details, edit and consume product.
+* Inventory Items - Individual Inventory items. `onClick`: show details, edit and consume product.
 * New Inventory Form
 * Submit New Invetory Button